labeginit/myCirculationAPI/README.md

 ## End point */stats* method GET<br>

-Creates a user with a unique email address.
-A hashed version of the password is saved in the DB<br>
+Returnsan a JSON with two values: the total count of records in the DB and the records count of the logged in user<br>

 ### Example of such request<br>
 >https://obscure-bayou-38424.herokuapp.com/stats <br>